 - 1. Ensure WiFi is enabled on your device (e.g. computer/laptop/smartphone). - 2.
-Scan for wireless networks in your area and connect to the network name that matches the Wireless network name configured on the gateway (see the Wireless Security Card for default configuration). - 3.
-When prompted for your wireless security settings, enter the Wireless security key configured on the gateway. - 4.
+Scan for wireless networks in your area and connect to the network name that matches the Wireless network name configured on the NTC-30WV.
+The default wireless network name is printed on the security card included in the package. - 3.
+When prompted for your wireless security settings, enter the Wireless security key configured on the NTC-30WV. - 4.
 Wait approximately 30 seconds for the connection to establish.